PhoenixRem1x/RoRR-Save-Editor/README.md

 # How to Use:
+Download Latest Release (Should be on the left of github.com)

 Go to C:\Program Files (x86)\Steam\userdata\ (random numbers (logged in steam accounts)) \1337520\remote\

 Place Main.py and Run in here (Alternatily you can copy main.py and save.json and use it somewhere else)